fahimalshihab/Bug-Bounty/README.md

 (2) Determine the data types of the columns =>
-   i) ' UNION SELECT 'a', 'a' from DUAL-- -> Oracle database ii) ' UNION SELECT 'a', 'a'#
+   i) ' UNION SELECT 'a', 'a' from DUAL-- -> here is a built-in table on Oracle called dual which can be used for this purpose ii) ' UNION SELECT 'a', 'a'#